IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 The templating system uses the `templatingValueFrom` field to reference values from ConfigMaps, Secrets, or other Kubernetes objects.
 When ODLM processes an OperandConfig, it resolves these references to their actual values before creating the operand resources.

-**Example:** Templating a Jenkins service port using a ConfigMap value.
+**Example:** Templating a keycloak ca cert value using a ConfigMap value.

 ```yaml
   apiVersion: operator.ibm.com/v1alpha1